MarkFChavez/mrkjlchvz.github.io/_posts/2017-07-10-concurrency-x-parallelism.md

 ---

-Concurrency and Parallelism are two of the most talked-about topics in computer science The reason why is because these are very important concepts to build a scalable, reliable and fault-tolerant service.
+Concurrency and Parallelism are two of the most talked-about topics in computer science.
+The reason why is because these are very important concepts to build a scalable, reliable and fault-tolerant service.
 Also, there are a huge number of discussions/debates as to what the differences are!